sapienstech/angular-breadcrumb/README.md

    Let the user navigate forward by selecting options in a dropdown from the route.
    Enable hiding routes
  ```
-Some images from the demo
+Some images from the demo test

 # Blue theme